GrinlexGH/deps/README.md

 ## ⚙️ How it works

+0. You need to clone git library repositories to `libs/src`.

 1. Each dependency is registered during configuration using one of the helper functions: `deps_add_cmake_project()`, `deps_add_header_only()`, or `deps_add_manual_install()`.
 You can use the `DEPS_CMAKE_GLOBAL_ARGS` variable to set common cmake configuration arguments for all cmake libraries.

 2. Once all dependencies are declared, a single call to `deps_build_all()` triggers the build process.
 This command invokes the external **Python script**, which compiles and installs each dependency into the target directory defined by `${DEPS_INSTALL_DIR}`.